octodemo/breton-beard-actions/README.md

 # breton-beard-actions
-A repo where Breton and Beard tinker with GitHub Actions!
+A repo Beard tinkers with GitHub Actions!

 I'm a change!